Facilitator: Sandro L. Sousa.

 Flash vs. Animated Images and Java Applets

-Animated images and Java applets are often used to create dynamic effects on Web pages.
-The advantages of Flash are:
+Animated images and Java applets are often used to create dynamic effects

 Flash loads much faster than animated images.